TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 7/Proverbs 7.21.md

 ---

-With her much fair speech she causeth him to yield; With the flattering of her lips she forceth him along.
+With persuasive words, she led him astray.
+With the flattering of her lips, she seduced him.